Week 9 HW: Cell Free Systems

 I propose a soft-robotic skin with embedded freeze-dried cell-free microcapsules that detect damage, generate a visible warning signal, and locally produce a crosslinking enzyme to help seal small tears.

 The robotic skin would contain patterned microcapsules loaded with freeze-dried cell-free reactions, a DNA template for a visible chromoprotein, and a DNA template for microbial transglutaminase.
 These capsules would be embedded inside an elastomer layer that also contains a thin repair hydrogel rich in crosslinkable residues.
-When the skin is punctured or torn, a built-in water reservoir or ambient moisture would rehydrate the damaged region and activate the local cell-free reactions.
-The chromoprotein would mark the damaged area for easy inspection, while transglutaminase would crosslink the repair layer and help slow crack growth or fluid leakage long enough for replacement.
+When the skin is punctured or torn, a built-in water reservoir or ambient moisture rehydrates the damaged region and activates the local cell-free reactions.
+The chromoprotein marks the damaged area for easy inspection, while transglutaminase crosslinks the repair layer and helps slow crack growth or fluid leakage long enough for replacement.

 Soft robots are increasingly used in medical devices, warehouse automation, and search-and-rescue environments, but their compliant materials are vulnerable to small tears, abrasion, and puncture.
 Today, many failures are only discovered after performance drops or a leak becomes severe.
 A self-reporting, partially self-sealing skin would reduce downtime, improve safety, and make soft robots more practical in environments where immediate maintenance is difficult.